Travel from Penang to KL on the Penang Kuala Lumpur bus

 One good thing about KOMTAR buses is that you can book your bus ticket days in advance in person if you need to, without having too far to go to buy your ticket.

-There is really no reason to get a Penang Kuala Lumpur bus from here!
+There is really no reason for most tourists to get a Penang Kuala Lumpur bus from here!

-Located near to the Penang bridge, this is Penang islands main bus terminal - However, there is no reason to travel all the way out here to catch a Penang Kuala Lumpur Bus, unless you live near here, as all the buses that leave from KOMTAR will usually stop here before leaving the island.
+Located near to the Penang bridge, this is Penang islands main bus terminal - However, there is no reason to travel all the way out here to catch a Penang Kuala Lumpur Bus, unless you live, or are staying near here, as all the buses that leave from KOMTAR will usually stop here before leaving the island.

 This is by far the best choice for me to catch a Penang Kuala Lumpur Bus.

 Here are my reasons:

 1) You avoid all the traffic on the island making the journey time much shorter - an hour or so difference sometimes.

-2) There are so many more buses that leave from here and sometimes even some of the buses that start in KOMTAR and Sungai Nibong will end up here if they are not full (an hour or so later).
+2) There are so many more buses that leave from here and sometimes even some of the buses that start from KOMTAR and Sungai Nibong will end up here if they are not full (an hour or so later).